-The parents/guardians (or, if at least 18 years of age, the student) shall have ten (10) days from the Hearing Officer's Expulsion Determination Letter to submit a written request of appeal to the Chief Executive Officer ("CEO") of High Tech High ("Written Appeal Request").
+The parents/guardians/education rights holder (or, if at least 18 years of age, the student) shall have ten (10) calendar days from the Hearing Officer's Expulsion Determination Letter to submit a written request of appeal to the Chief Executive Officer ("CEO") of High Tech High ("Written Appeal Request").

-In response to the Written Appeal Request, the CEO of High Tech High shall convene a committee, which may consist of one member of the High Tech High Board of Directors, a school director or a school dean from another one of the HTH schools or another administrator, and the CEO of HTH or designee.
-The committee members appointed will be knowledgeable about HTH's bases for expulsion and the procedures regarding expulsion.
+In response to the Written Appeal Request, the CEO of High Tech High shall convene a committee of three (3), which shall include a HTH administrator, school director, or dean, from another one of the HTH schools (who did not serve as the Hearing Officer for the expulsion) and the CEO of HTH or designee.
+One member of the High Tech High Board of Directors may serve on the committee.
+The committee members appointed by the CEO will be knowledgeable about HTH's bases for expulsion and the procedures regarding expulsion.
 The committee shall have the right to rescind or modify the expulsion.